Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Conclusions

 Conventional modular forms do not, as far as we know, exhibit the property that the sign of coefficients alternates up to a point where it stabilises, which makes quasi-characters interesting modular objects.
 But beyond their mathematical interest they are of practical importance because they are a basis for admissible characters that populate the space of solutions to the holomorphic modular bootstrap.
 Knowledge of signs and growths is crucial in mapping out this space, since in the sum \eref{qcsum.0}, specific negative contributions to the coefficient of $q^n$ have to be overcome by positive contributions from other terms.
 The general structure of this space of solutions is currently under investigation.

 Generalisation to more than two characters is an open problem.
-In fact, quasi-characters for the three-character case were studied in \cite{Mukhi:2020gnj}, where infinite families of examples were provided.
+In fact, quasi-characters for the three-character case were studied in \cite{Mukhi:2020gnj}, where infinite families of examples were provided (see also \cite{Govindarajan:2025rgh, Govindarajan:2025jlq, Govindarajan:2026frs, Govindarajan:2026cgv} for recent works in this direction).
 A complete classification should not be too difficult, and it can then be subjected to the same sort of analysis that was carried out here for the case of two characters.
 The space of three-character admissible VVMF is very different from that of the two-character case -- already at $\ell=0$ there are infinitely many examples \cite{Mathur:1988gt} as against just 7 examples with two characters.
 Thus, the picture could be quite different in the two cases.

 A different approach to finding admissible characters for $\ell\ge 6$, based on the analysis of MLDE with movable poles, was studied recently in \cite{Das:2023qns}.
 The results of that paper were compared with those of \cite{Chandra:2018pjq} and complete agreement was found in the domain of comparison.
 It will be interesting if the quasi-character approach can illuminate the role of accessory parameters, and their associated variety, that were discussed in \cite{Das:2023qns}.